Modern animation in the United States: Walt Disney Animation Studios

-In 2003, noting the growing success of studios that relied on computer animation, including Pixar, Blue Sky Studios and DreamWorks Animation, Walt Disney Feature Animation announced it would be converted into a CGI studio.
+In 2003, noting the growing success of studios that relied on computer animation, including Pixar, Blue Sky Studios, and DreamWorks Animation, Walt Disney Feature Animation announced it would be converted into a CGI studio.

 Two years later, Chicken Little, the first fully computer-animated film from the studio, was released to moderate success at the box office and mixed critical reception.
 On January 24, 2006, Disney announced that it would be acquiring Pixar (the deal successfully closed that May), and as part of the acquisition, executives Edwin Catmull and John Lasseter assumed control of Walt Disney Feature Animation as President and Chief Creative Officer, respectively.
 Lasseter later acknowledged that there had been discussions back in 2006 about closing Feature Animation as redundant since Disney now owned Pixar, which he and Catmull flatly rejected ("Not on our watch.
 We will never allow that to happen."); they resolved to try to save Walt Disney's creative legacy by bringing his animation studio "back up to the creative level it had to be".

-To maintain the separateness of Disney and Pixar (even though they share common ownership and senior management), it was outlined that each studio is to remain solely responsible for its own projects and is not allowed to borrow personnel from or lend tasks out to the other.
+To maintain the separateness of Disney and Pixar (even though they share common ownership and senior management), it was outlined that each studio remains solely responsible for its own projects and is not allowed to borrow personnel from or lend tasks out to the other.

 In 2007, the studio released Meet the Robinsons, which experienced a poor response at the box office despite the lukewarm critical and audience reception.
 The following film, 2008's Bolt, had the best critical reception of any Disney animated feature since Lilo & Stitch, and became a moderate success, receiving an Academy Award nomination.
 An adaptation of the Brothers Grimm's "Rapunzel" tale entitled Tangled was released in 2010, earning $591 million in worldwide box office revenue, and signified a return by the studio to fairytale-based features common in the traditional animation era.
-This trend was followed in 2013's global blockbuster hit Frozen, a film inspired by Hans Christian Andersen's The Snow Queen tale, which released to widespread acclaim and was the first Disney animated film to earn over $1 billion in worldwide box office revenue surpassing Pixar's Toy Story 3.
+This trend was followed in 2013' global blockbuster hit Frozen, a film inspired by Hans Christian Andersen's The Snow Queen tale, which released to widespread acclaim and was the first Disney animated film to earn over $1 billion in worldwide box office revenue surpassing Pixar's Toy Story 3.
 Frozen also became the first film from Walt Disney Animation Studios to win the Academy Award for Best Animated Feature Film.
 They also had critical and commercial success with Oscar winners Big Hero 6, Zootopia and Encanto alongside (following in Pixar's footsteps) their own animated shorts Feast and Paperman; the latter was shown before Wreck-It Ralph.